lue-bird/elm-language-server-rs/readme.md

 - `elm.json` help

 ## not sure (Please give me feedback on this)
-- configuring a custom elm compiler, formatter and test runner path.
-Is there an established way to set it, preferably something like an environment variable outside of LSP configuration?
-(If there is, I will support it)
 - add support for `elm-review` (depends on how easy it is, which I assume it isn't)
 - show all module exposes when hovering `(..)` (only if I have time and there is interest)
 - add code actions like "expose (including variants)", "inline", "inline all uses" (leaning towards no as it is fairly complicated, though it is very useful for sure)